TC FAQs (essential info)

 How do I enrol into ICAS/TC?

-An email is sent to all Authorised Training Offices/Firms which they will then forward onto their prospective Students.
+An email is sent to all Authorised Training Offices/Firms which they will then forward to their prospective Students.
 This email contains a link to our enrolment page, along with instructions on how to enrol.

 How can I apply for exemptions?